 On September 28, 1901, Philippine Republican Army soldiers, and irregular military forces from Balangiga ambushed Company C of the 9th U.S. Infantry Regiment while they were at breakfast, killing 48 and wounding 22 of the 78 men of the unit, with only four escaping unhurt and four missing in action.
 The villagers captured about 100 rifles and 25,000 rounds of ammunition.
 An estimated 20 to 25 of them died in the fighting, with a similar number of wounded.

 In reprisal, General Jacob H. Smith ordered that Samar be turned into a “howling wilderness” and that they shoot any Filipino male above ten years of age who was capable of bearing arms.
 This was the most widespread killing of Filipino civilians in the entire duration of the war.
 The aftermath of the massacre also led to the increased use of the water cure in Samar.
 The American soldiers seized three church bells from the town church and moved them back to the United States as war trophies.
 The 9th Infantry Regiment maintained that the single bell in their possession was presented to the regiment by villagers when the unit left Balangiga on April 9, 1902.
 The bell had been actually given to them by the 11th Infantry Regiment, which had taken all three bells when they left Balangiga for Tacloban on October 18, 1901. ~https://en.wikipedia.org/wiki/Balangiga_bells

-It finally returned to its hometown in Balangiga, Eastern Samar after 117 years after the government negotiation for it’s return .
+It finally returned to its hometown in Balangiga, Eastern Samar after 117 years when the government negotiated for its return.

 I am so grateful I was able to see it in person and learned more about our history.
-If you want to go visit it, I recommend you to make it a side-trip to one of the beautiful beaches in Eastern Samar so you can maximaze your Eastern Samar trip.
+If you want to go visit it, I recommend you make it a side trip to one of the beautiful beaches in Eastern Samar so you can maximize your Eastern Samar trip.